David O Russell in talks to produce 'Boy21'

-Current production companies on the project are John Malkovich's Mr Mudd and Channing Tatum's Free Association.
+Current production companies on the project are John Malkovich's Mr Mudd and Channing Tatum's Free Association, reported Variety.

 Lionsgate has also hired screenwriter John Whittington, whose credits include to adapt the novel.